young-hwanlee/online_robust_PCA/README.md

 ## Results
 ### Foreground and Background
-After running the algorithm, the results (original, background, and foreground frames) are displayed below where
+After running the algorithm, the results (original, background, and foreground frames) are displayed below, where
 * Foreground: moving object is captured by the sparse matrix E
 * Background: non-moving object is captred by the low rank matrix X